OrleansContrib/OrleansShardedStorage/README.md

 ## Example Load Test Results

 Remember many factors such as machines, network, storage types and more can affect performance.

+This test only looks at 2 storage accounts, but you could use many more.

 Running `ClientLoadTest` and `Silo`.